basti-app/basti/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: 'Type: Bug'
+labels: 'bug'
 assignees: ''
 ---

 ## Bug Description

-[Provide a clear and concise description of the bug.]
+[Please provide a clear and concise description of the bug.]

 ## Steps to Reproduce